TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 ## Solution description

-In this blog post, I try to describe a solution(with "Consuming external web services" [type](https://devblog.sertanyaman.com/2020/08/21/how-to-integrate-with-d365-for-finance-and-operations/#Consuming_external_web_services)) for a D365FO Custom Service that will talk to the Integration Platform.
+In this blog post, I describe a solution(with "Consuming external web services" [type](https://devblog.sertanyaman.com/2020/08/21/how-to-integrate-with-d365-for-finance-and-operations/#Consuming_external_web_services)) for a D365FO Custom Service that will talk to the Integration Platform.
 It will do the following:

 1. Process purchase orders for different companies.
 2. Avoid issues like OData or DMF like throttling, monitoring failed batch imports and rollback of partial failures.